rjcalifornia/assessment/README.md

 - Export grades to a CSV file
 - Automated quiz results
 - Compatible with Tutor LMS plugin
+- View user's assessment responses

 ## To do

-- View individual user responses
 - Notify via email the results of the assessment to the user
 - Edit questions and answers
 - Add a timer to the assessment